jackyhuynh/Inventory-Prediction/README.md

 ### Data Visualization:

 Using cluster analysis, we can find out potential customers' interest.
-Based on that group we can figure out what is our incoming inventory should be.
+Based on that group we can figure out what is our incoming inventories should be.
 ![alt](https://github.com/jackyhuynh/salePredictionModels-dataMining/blob/main/src/picture/2.PNG)